 Stare Miasto (Old town) is one of the 5 boroughts of Wroclaw, and definitely one of the main tourist spots.
 Rynek we Wrocławiu is the market square inside Stare Miasto.
 And although market squares like this is very common in Europe, Rynek is apparently one of the biggest in Europe!
 Similar to other European market squares, it is very happening with restaurants, bars, and historical sites of interest.

 Take a morning stroll around Rynek, and check out the two largest city halls in Poland.
 Grab a coffee at Coffee Planet.
 Come back again in the evening and experience the city in a very different atmosphere, quieter less the day tourists.

 Besides walking around this old but pretty town, you should also rent a boat and cruise the Oder river.
 On the river cruise, you’ll get to see Wroclaw from a very different perspective.

 After my short weekend in Wroclaw, my host and I drove back to Katowice to finish our work.
-On our way back, we made a stop at Auschwitz Birkenau, the largest Nazi concentration camp.
+On our way back, we made a stop at Auschwitz Birkenau.
 That was one very emotional visit I’ll never forget.
-I’ll write more about it in another post.